veronikagregorec/password-generator/README.md

 ## Description

-Created with JavaScript, HTML and CSS.
+Created with HTML5, CSS3 and JavaScript.
 I made a desktop and a tablet version.

 You can enter a value from 1 to 50 and then press button Start.
 If you enter a number greater than 50, the input field will automatically leave the number 50.
 The password will be generated.
 It will be shown 7 different passwords in each row.